MazuttiGuilherme/MazuttiGuilherme/README.md

 - 👋 Hi, I’m @MazuttiGuilherme
 - 👀 I’m interested in code, technology, code, life, coffee and everything...
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning Angular and React
 - 📫 How to reach me mazuttimail@gmail.com
 - I am also actively looking for a job/internship in Rio.
 My specialty includes Web and Mobile development.